The Complete Timeline Of Meghan Markle & Kate Middleton's Relationship

 Advertisement

-Kate attempts to squash rumours by telling reporters how excited she is for her kiddos to have a cousin.
+Kate attempts to squash rumors by telling reporters how excited she is for her kiddos to have a cousin.

 December 7, 2018